Bastiantigelaar/AUTOMATED-DOCUMENTATION/README.md

 ## goals
-The goal is automated this annoying procces with github events/actions, so whenever a commit is made there will be a new pdf be generated.
+The goal is to automated the markdown to pdf procces with github events/actions, so whenever a commit is made there will be a new pdf be generated.
-Right now this is also automated but the problem is that a python is always running in the background, and is all the time converting and checking, which is not very effiecent on the long run.
+Right now i have this already automated and working, but the problem is that a python script is always running in the background, and is all the time converting and checking markdown files, which is not very effiecent on the long run.
-The goal is also to update the code blocks, whenever the software changes with a new push event.
+The goal is also to update the code blocks, whenever the software changes with a new push event, this is something that i am currently working on.
+I try to make this for python script and later on i will add support for other languages.